sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 Cleans up the `Program.cs` file.

-First I created a new directory `Handlers`, then in it I created a new file `ContactsHandler.cs`:
+First I created a new directory `Handlers`, then in it I created a new file `ContactsHandlers.cs`:

 ```csharp
 using AutoMapper;